-Any combination of Network Benefits and Non-Network Benefits for hearing aids requiring a prescription, including fitting, testing and molds, are limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
+Any combination of Network Benefits and Non-Network Benefits for hearing aids, including fitting, testing and molds, is limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
 Eligible Participants 18 years of age and younger are not subject to the \$1,000 Benefit limit for hearing aids.
 Eligible Participants 18 years of age and younger may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.